bruce-hill/tomo/docs/lists.md

 = @[10, 20, 30, 40]
 ```

-Having multiple pointers to the same heap-allocated array does not cause the
+Having multiple pointers to the same heap-allocated list does not cause the
-array's reference count to increase, because there is only one "value" in play:
+list's reference count to increase, because there is only one "value" in play:
 the one stored on the heap.
 It's only when we store the "value" in multiple
 places that we need to increment the reference count: